 If you were playing Russian roulette the odds of shooting yourself with a 6-shot revolver are not 1-out-of-6 but 50/50 – there is or is not a bullet in each cylinder.
-People tend to under estimate the probability of events occurring.
-That is why your business plan for 2021 is so critical and needs more attention then any plan before.
+People tend to underestimate the probability of events occurring.
+That is why your business plan for 2021 is so critical and needs more attention than any plan before.

 The 2021 Planning Process

 Time and the demands of putting together a budget (plan) for 2021 that matches resources with strategy will be like no other.
 This year is not a year for a business-as-usual-budgeting process.
 Traditional methods no longer work.
 Nevertheless, you need to streamline the process and make the ongoing budgeting exercise much more responsive to outside forces and more cost control conscience amid ongoing and unprecedented uncertainty.

 A perfect budget for 2021 may not be achievable – but a better budgeting process certainly is.
 Here’s how…

 - When doing your 2021 budget you need to revisit and pressure-test the assumptions and decisions that were made (or not) during the COVID-19 crisis.
 How quickly did your business move from a brick-and-mortar operation which was closed-down to an e-commerce platform to facilitate sales?
 Which bold moves still need to be pursued and accomplished?
 These are the questions that you need to address.

 - There will be a resurgence to a zero-based budgeting process.
 Moreover, this is budgeting where expenses must be justified for each budget period, ie. monthly, quarterly, etc. The issue for many businesses will be how much to spend and where, so as to keep the lights on and/or support recovery.
 There should be a clear understanding of fixed vs. variable costs.
 Because of the pandemic, certain industries like travel, are at a standstill.